 4. The University of Tennessee

-Founded in 1794, the University of Tennessee offers students an online Ph.D. in social work to prepare them for high-level work in clinical practice.
-Designed for working clinical social work professionals, the program comprises 48 hours of required credits that can be completed in three years at an accelerated pace with minimal disruption to students' careers.
-UT's Ph.D. in social work online program includes both synchronous and asynchronous components, as well as a required week-long session each summer on campus in Knoxville.
+Founded in 1794, the University of Tennessee offers students an online DSW in Social Work to prepare them for high-level work in clinical practice.
+Designed for working clinical social work professionals, the program comprises 48 credit hours that can be completed in three years at an accelerated pace with minimal careers disruption.
+UT’s DSW in social work online program includes both synchronous and asynchronous components as well as a required week-long on-campus session each summer at Knoxville.

-Out-of-state students in UT's social work Ph.D. program online must pay out-of-state tuition, although residents of some southeastern states may be eligible for in-state tuition through the Southern Regional Education Board's Academic Common Market.
-Applicants must demonstrate a GPA of 3.0 or better on previous graduate work and a competitive score on the GRE.
+Out-of-state students in UT’s social work DSW program online must pay out-of-state tuition.
+However, residents of some southeastern states may be eligible for in-state tuition through the Southern Regional Education Board’s Academic Common Market.
+Applicants must demonstrate a GPA of 3.0 or better on previous graduate work and have a competitive GRE score.

 The University of Tennessee, Knoxville, is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).

 What is the Difference Between a Social Work Ph.D. and a DSW?

 The difference between a social work Ph.D. and a doctor of social work (DSW) is that social work Ph.D. programs tend to be oriented towards research, while DSW programs tend to be oriented towards clinical practice.
 However, both degrees share significant overlap when it comes to their curriculum and educational requirements.
 Regardless of which degree is earned, the holder of the degree has a doctorate in the field of social work.
 If you are interested in the research-side of social work, then you might want to look at social work Ph.D. programs.
 If you are interested in leading social workers in a clinical setting, then consider a DSW.

 What Else Can I Expect from an Online Doctorate in Social Work Program?